justomont/SlicerSEEGRecon/README.md

 ----
 ### Clinical Use Disclaimer

-This software is intended for research and educational purposes.
-Although the algorithms have been validated on an internal dataset, users are responsible for verifying all results before clinical use.
-The authors assume no responsibility for clinical decisions based on the output of this software.
+This software is intended to support research and clinical workflows involving stereoelectroencephalography (SEEG).
+Although some components have been validated on an internal dataset, the software is **not** a certified medical device.

+Users are responsible for verifying all outputs before using them for clinical decision-making.
+The authors and contributors assume no responsibility for clinical decisions or patient outcomes resulting from the use of this software.

 ----